brianhouse/art_and_code/units/3_time/context.md

 ## Concept

+This unit is about time and motion.

 ## Context

-How does film work?
-FPS
+### Non-digital

+Zoetrope

+Muybridge

+Film

+### Digital

 CPU is faster than fps

 ##### The introduction to coding with this unit is [here](code.md).